.

 4. Reputational damage arising from fraud can cause significant decline in confidence in DAISI as a reputable charity and have an adverse impact on donations and funding, leading to a more severe impact on the services we deliver and back office support than the initial theft.

-5. It in everyone’s interests to prevent fraud and corruption from occurring and to report every suspected incident immediately to their supervisor (except where their supervisor may be involved in the fraud or corruption event), and the DAISI Board.
+5. It is everyone’s responsibility (all DAISI volunteers, executive, board and regular members) to prevent fraud and corruption from occurring and to report every suspected incident immediately to their supervisor (except where their supervisor may be involved in the fraud or corruption event), and the DAISI Board.

 Roles And Responsibilities